thediveo/devcontainer-features/src/pull-through-cache-registry/README.md

 # OCI registry pull-through cache to mirror rate-limited upstream registries, such as Docker Hub (pull-through-cache-registry)

-provides a devcontainer-local CNCF Distribution Registry configured as a pull-through cache for the local docker-in-docker
+Deploys a devcontainer-local CNCF Distribution Registry configured as a pull-through cache for the local docker-in-docker

 ## Example Usage